Vakona

 About us

-Vakona develops a new, antibiotic-free treatment for inflammatory acne – a natural bacterial enzyme that degrades the bacterial biofilm to open up blocked hair follicles.
-The enzyme can be used for effective treatment, for example by application through skin cream.
-Vakona’s treatment does not, as existing drugs, target the Propionium acne bacterium, but the biofilm protecting the bacterium from current drugs and the natural defense system.
+Vakona develops a new and antibiotic-free treatment for inflammatory acne.
+Several factors are believed to be involved in the pathophysiology of acne including the disbalance of the skin microbiome.
+Over-proliferation of Propionibacterium acnes, and its ability to form biofilm is an important factor involved in acne leading to therapeutic failures.
+Vakona’s product, which will be applied as a skin cream, is based on a natural bacterial enzyme that degrades the bacterial biofilm produced by Propionium acne.
+Vakona’s treatment does not, as other drugs, target the Propionium acne bacterium itself, but instad the treatment targets the biofilm that is protecting Propionium acne from current drugs and the natural defense system.
 This means that the new drug uses a completely new mechanism of action and has potential to enable significantly shorter treatment time, expected to give effect within a week and without side effects such as skin irritation.

 Acne vulgaris